turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ### Learning Goals

-*  Identify the ATS components of resumes
+*  Learn about applicant tracking systems (ATS) and their importance in resume writing and job searching.
-*  Incorporate resume strategies to guide a complete version of your resume
+*  Develop a complete resume using optimization.
-* Create a distinct Terminal portfolio that showcase your technical work, achievements and personal brand.## Overview
+*  Craft a Terminal portfolio that showcases your technical skills, accomplishments, and personal brand.

-After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/eZF3XUagA4SS7p7m6).

 ### Overview